Dutch Oven Daddy

 Jump to Recipe

-A white plate of 3 bacon wrapped jalapeño poppers with a lime wedge.
+A white plate of bacon wrapped jalapeno poppers with ranch dip, fresh jalapenos and plates in the background

 Jump to: